 Visit myNWACC Connection once accepted to familiarize yourself with your student account.
 Please check your official NWACC email regularly.

-Submit the following documents to the Office of Student Records by the deadline date.
+Submit the following documents to the Enrollment Support Center by the deadline date.

-- ACT or COMPASS placement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee) or previous Unofficial Copies of Previous College Transcripts.
-Submit for prerequisite verification to the Enrollment Support Center.
+- ACT, COMPASS or Accuplacerplacement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee) or previous Unofficial Copies of Previous College Transcripts for prerequisite verification to the Enrollment Support Center.
 Bring an unofficial copy to your Advising Appointment.*

 - Proof of 2 Measles, Mumps, and Rubella (MMR) immunizations for all applicants born after January 1, 1957.
 Some foreign-born students may be required to submit tuberculosis screening.